Isle of Skye: Prehistory

+The oldest evidence of human presence on Skye is late Upper Palaeolithic stone tools of Ahrensburgian-type found at South Cuidrach on the far north of Skye.
+No organic material was found in connection to the tools to directly date them, but the timing of the Ahrensburgian culture elsewhere suggests a date roughly corresponding to the end of the Late Pleistocene and beginning of the Holocene, around 12,500-11,000 years ago.

 A Mesolithic hunter-gatherer site dating to the seventh millennium BC at An Corran in Staffin is one of the oldest archaeological sites in Scotland.
 Its occupation is probably linked to that of the rock shelter at Sand, Applecross, on the mainland coast of Wester Ross, where tools made of a mudstone from An Corran have been found.
 Surveys of the area between the two shores of the Inner Sound and Sound of Raasay have revealed 33 sites with potentially Mesolithic deposits.
 Finds of bloodstone microliths on the foreshore at Orbost on the west coast of the island near Dunvegan also suggest Mesolithic occupation.
 These tools probably originated from the nearby island of Rùm.
 Similarly, bloodstone from Rum, and baked mudstone, from the Staffin area, were found at the Mesolithic site of Camas Daraich, also from the seventh millennium BC, on the Point of Sleat, which has led archaeologists to believe that Mesolithic people on Skye would travel fairly significant distances, at least 70 km, both by land and sea.